mayaremington/nlp-covid-vax/README.md

-## The Many Strains of Anti-vaxxers: A study of COVID-19 anti-vaccination Tweets
+## The Many Strains of Anti-vax: A study of COVID-19 anti-vaccination Tweets
 Project type: natural language processing (NLP)

 - Used NMF topic modeling to identify topics within the Twitter COVID-19 anti-vaccine movement